mtxadmin/zabbix/DFS-R/README.md

     - Open DFS-R_backlog.ps1
     - Edit first line of script with $zabbix_server_url variable.
 Save script.
     - Tailor function Zabbix-GetProxyByHostname for your infrastructure and naming conventions.
-    - Set $user and $password variables in command line.
+    - Set $user and $password variables in command line (they are case-sensitive!).
 They only need in setup run, do not add them to script for security reasons.
     - Run DFS-R_backlog.ps1
     - Check for errors